 The sad reality is that sometimes a house party can generate more waste than a single household’s entire month’s worth of garbage!
 And all this, inevitably ends up in landfills, thus polluting the environment.

 How do we solve this ubiquitous crisis?
-Well why don’t we rent cutlery!
+Well why don’t we rent crockery!
 We present you with a list of initiatives that offer dinnerware and cutlery on rent.

 Change cannot begin overnight but if we all start making conscious decisions to cut out disposable plastics from our lifestyles, perhaps, change cannot be far away.

-So, check out these awesome cutlery banks and cutlery rental services across India that would help you out for your next house party!
+So, check out these awesome dinnerware banks and rental services across India that would help you out for your next house party!

-Operating from the Sarjapur and Whitefield areas of Bengaluru, Lakshmi Sankaran and Rishita Sharma started Rent-A-Cutlery to rent out cutlery to the people in the city.
+Operating from the Sarjapur and Whitefield areas of Bengaluru, Lakshmi Sankaran and Rishita Sharma started Rent-A-Cutlery to rent out dinnerware to the people in the city.

 Inspiration struck when the duo volunteered in the waste management and composting initiatives of Whitefield Rising, one of the city’s most influential citizen missions dedicated to civic projects.